NVIDIA/enroot/doc/cmd/import.md

-   docker://[USER@][REGISTRY#]IMAGE[:TAG]  Import a Docker image from a registry dockerd://IMAGE[:TAG]                   Import a Docker image from the Docker daemon podman://IMAGE[:TAG]                    Import a Docker image from a local Podman repository
+   docker://[USER@][REGISTRY#]IMAGE[:TAG]  Import a Docker image from a registry dockerd://IMAGE[:TAG]                   Import a Docker image from the Docker daemon podman://IMAGE[:TAG]                    Import a Docker image from a local Podman repository crane://IMAGE[:TAG]                     Import a Docker image from a registry

  Options:
    -a, --arch    Architecture of the image (defaults to host architecture)